Gary Anderson (darts player): 2017

-2018
+2018: World Matchplay and UK Open champion

-Anderson began his 2018 season with a loss to eventual runner-up Phil Taylor in the quarter-finals of the 2018 World Championship, failing to reach the finals for the first time in 4 years.
+Anderson began his 2018 season with a loss to eventual runner-up Phil Taylor in the quarter-finals of the 2018 World Championship, failing to reach the final for the first time in 4 years.

-With Rob Cross breaking into the top 3 in Order of Merit with his World Championship victory over Taylor, Anderson would play the 2018 season ranked 4th in the world.
-This would queue him up for a series of semi-finals matches against Michael van Gerwen, the first of which would be a 5–11 loss in the Masters.
-Anderson returned 2 weeks later to win the 4th UK Open Qualifier and enter the UK Open as the 6th seed.
-Having not reached the final since his 2010 loss to Taylor, Anderson reached the final for a second time to defeat Corey Cadby 11–7.
-Just a week later, Anderson followed up with back to back victories in Players Championships 3 and 4.
+With Rob Cross breaking into the top 3 in Order of Merit with his World Championship victory over Taylor, Anderson would start the 2018 season ranked 4th in the world.
+In the semi finals of the Masters, Anderson lost to Michael van Gerwen 11–5.
+Two weeks later Anderson won 2018 UK Open Qualifier 4. and entered the 2018 UK Open as the 6th seed.
+Having not reached the final since the 2010 UK Open, where he lost to Taylor, Anderson reached the final for a second time and defeated Corey Cadby 11–7.
+A week later, Anderson won back-to-back Pro Tour titles at in Players Championships 3 and 4.

 In the 2018 Premier League, Anderson had an 8–5–3 (W–L–D) record to finish 3rd in the league table and reach the playoffs for the 5th year straight, but would fall to Michael Smith in the semi-final.
-Nevertheless, Anderson would turn around two days later to win his third Players Championship title of the year.
-Another two weeks later, Anderson would join Peter Wright for the fourth time to represent Scotland at the 2018 World Cup.
-With the pair having only lost one set before the finals, they fell to the reigning champions, Michael van Gerwen and Raymond van Barneveld of The Netherlands with MVG's 4–0 defeat of the Flying Scotsman.
+Nevertheless, Anderson would turn around two days later to win his third Players Championship title of the year at PC11.
+Two, Anderson would partner Peter Wright for the fourth time, representing Scotland at the 2018 PDC World Cup of Darts.
+With the pair having only lost one set before the final, they fell to the reigning champions, The Netherlands team of Michael van Gerwen and Raymond van Barneveld, with Van Gerwen defeating Anderson 4–0.